A01: Effects of microparticles on aquatic model macrofauna depending on particle properties: Comparison of microplastics to natural particles

 A02: Effects of microplastic particles on model organisms of the soil-dwelling macrofauna and their associated microbiota

-A03: Characterization of molecular and histological effects of MP particles in tissue (sections) of aquatic and terrestrial model organisms
+A03: Characterisation of molecular and histological effects of MP particles in tissue (sections) of aquatic and terrestrial model organisms

-A04: Cellular uptake of microparticles as a function of basic particle properties
+A04: Cellular uptake of microplastics as a function of basic particle properties

-Principal Investigators: Prof. Holger Kress, Prof. Andreas Fery, Prof. Christian Laforsch
+Teilprojektleitende: Prof. Holger Kress, Prof. Andreas Fery, Prof. Christian Laforsch, Dr. Günter Auernhammer

-A05: Effects of microplastic particles on a cellular level
+A05: Effects of microplastic interactions at the cellular level

-A06: Microplastics in the rhizosphere of crop plants – effects on physical, chemical and microbial processes in soil
+A06: Microplastics in the rhizosphere of crop plants - effect on physical, chemical and microbial processes in soil